Sparse PCA With Multiple Components: Introduction

-and subsequently project the data matrix $\bm{A}$ onto the principal components $\bm{U}$.
-PCA is now a cardinal unsupervised learning paradigm that is practically useful across a range of fields, including pattern recognition \citep{naikal2011informative} and sequence classification \citep{tan2014classification}.
+As described by \citet{hotelling1933analysis}, the principal components of $\bm{\Sigma}$ correspond to its $r$ leading eigenvectors and can efficiently be obtained via a greedy procedure: at each iteration, {one computes the leading eigenvector of $\bm \Sigma$, $\bm{u}$, (for instance, by solving \eqref{prob:pca} with $r=1$) and then updates (or \emph{deflates}) $\bm{\Sigma}$ to eliminate the influence of $\bm{u}$}.
+PCA is now a {fundamental} unsupervised learning paradigm that is practically useful across a range of fields, including pattern recognition \citep{naikal2011informative}, sequence classification \citep{tan2014classification}, factor models in finance \citep{fan2016projected}, and variable selection in statistics \citep{wang2023variable}.

-Unfortunately, while modern implementations of PCA are extremely time-efficient \citep{udell2016generalized, tropp2017practical}, PCA generates components that are dense, error-prone, and statistically meaningless in high-dimensional settings due to the curse of dimensionality \citep{amini2008high, berthet2013optimal}.
-Accordingly, several authors \citep[such as][]{jolliffe2003modified, d2007direct} have proposed sparse PCA, namely augmenting Problem \eqref{prob:pca} with a sparsity constraint.
+Despite efficient modern implementations \citep{udell2016generalized, tropp2017practical}, PCA suffers from two limitations.
+First, it generates components that are dense linear combination{s} of the original features and hence uninterpretable \citep{rudin2022interpretable}.
+Second, it yields inconsistent estimates in high-dimensional settings where $p/n \rightarrow \alpha > 0$ \citep{johnstone2009consistency}.
+Accordingly, several authors \citep[such as][]{jolliffe2003modified, d2007direct} have proposed sparse PCA, namely{,} augmenting Problem \eqref{prob:pca} with a sparsity constraint.
 When $r=1$, sparse PCA can be formulated as the following optimization problem:

-where $\Vert \bm{u}\Vert_0$ denotes the cardinality of $\bm{u}$ or the size of its support: $\Vert \bm{u}\Vert_0 = | \operatorname{supp}(\bm{u})| = |\{ j : \bm{u}_j \neq 0 \}|$.
-Problem \eqref{prob:spcarank1} can be formulated as a mixed-integer semidefinite optimization problem and solved via global optimization techniques like branch-and-cut or convex optimization techniques like relax-and-round \citep{bertsimas2020solving, li2020exact}.
-High-quality solutions can also be obtained by greedy heuristics \citep{d2008optimal} or solving its $\ell_1$ relaxation \citep{zou2006sparse,d2007direct, dey2021using}.
-Unfortunately, no consensual formulation extends Problem \eqref{prob:spcarank1}'s formulation to $r>1$, and there are no practically relevant algorithms with optimality guarantees that successfully address this extension.
-This is a significant issue for two reasons.

-First, from a statistical recovery perspective, sparse PCA performs provably better than PCA in some rigorously-identified settings \citep[see][for further details]{gamarnik2021overlap2}.
-Empirically, it is believed to generally outperform PCA as well \citep{d2007direct, gamarnik2021overlap}.
-Furthermore, among sparse PCA methods, there exists an information-theoretic performance gap between certifiably optimal methods and heuristic approaches \citep{berthet2013optimal,gamarnik2021overlap}.

-Second, certifiably optimal methods for sparse PCA are also valuable from a practical perspective.
-Indeed, for $r=1$, sparse PCA methods which do not possess optimality guarantees are typically and often significantly less accurate than exact methods.
-For example, \cite{berk2019certifiably} compared the performance of seven popular sparse PCA heuristics across four UCI datasets ($k \in \{5, 10\}$) and observed that no heuristic found an optimal solution across all datasets, with some methods being routinely $20\%$ suboptimal or more.
-On the other hand, recent exact methods for $r=1$, including branch-and-bound \citep{berk2019certifiably} and branch-and-cut \citep{bertsimas2020solving} found the optimal solution in all cases on the same benchmark.